ravilushqa/highload/README.md

 View architecture diagram:
 ```
-# The SVG diagram can be viewed directly in any browser
+# The diagrams can be viewed directly in any browser
-# or SVG-compatible viewer without additional tools

 # If you want to modify the PlantUML diagram and regenerate:
 brew install plantuml    # macOS with Homebrew
 apt-get install plantuml # Debian/Ubuntu

+# Generate both SVG and PNG versions
+plantuml -tsvg docs/architecture.puml
-plantuml docs/architecture.puml
+plantuml -tpng docs/architecture.puml
 ```

 ## API Services